 HIIT stands for High-Intensity Interval Training, and it is a revolutionary new training protocol that is taking the health and fitness world by storm.

 The basic idea behind HIIT is that you alternate between periods of slow and steady exercise, and fast-paced exercise performed at a high intensity.

 Many people, when performing cardio on a treadmill, for example, will set the treadmill at a moderate pace and will jog gently for a prolonged period.
 45 – 60 minutes often seems to be the magic number.

-With HIIT, you would set the treadmill to a slow pace and walk for, say, 60 seconds.
+With HIIT, you would set the treadmill during your workout to a slow pace and walk for, say, 60 seconds.
 You would then crank up the speed until you were sprinting at close to 100% of your max exertion levels and would sprint for 30 seconds or so.

 After those 30 seconds, you would slow down to a walk for 60 seconds.
 You then repeat the process for several rounds.

 A typical HIIT workout will last just 20 minutes.
 During that time, you can potentially burn off as many as 400 calories.
 You also continue to burn calories after your session has ended.

 This is known as the ‘afterburn effect,’ and it results in a temporary increase in your metabolism.

 What is even more promising is that HIIT is especially effective at burning subcutaneous and abdominal fat in type-2 diabetics.
 Those with diabetes and pre-diabetes tend to lose more fat with HIIT workouts, than those without the disease.